 to attain an in-state HSE Achievement MSG, the participant must be awarded and receive a TxCHSE that is dated on or before the end of the program year.

-achievement of passing an in-state HSE exam earns the participant a TxCHSE awarded by the Texas Education Agency (TEA).
+NLF: AEL grantees must be aware that the achievement of passing an in-state HSE exam earns the participant a TxCHSE awarded by the Texas Education Agency (TEA).
 This documented record is verified only through a data match with TEA and is available in TEAMS.
 AEL grantees must ensure that the participant’s name and date of birth match what the participant gives the HSE testing center at the time of testing.
 The spelling of the participant’s name must be entered into TEAMS exactly as it was provided by the participant—including spaces, hyphens, and capitalization.
 For example, if “De la Cruz” is entered into TEAMS, but the name that the participant gave to the HSE testing center is “Dela Cruz” or “Delacruz,” the name entered into TEAMS will not match the TEA database.
-Matches are verified through TEA directly, not through a third-party vendor, such as the GED Testing Service.
+Matches are verified through TEA directly, and not through a third-party vendor, such as the GED Testing Service.

-HSE Achievement MSG (Out-of-State)
+HSE Achievement MSG (Out-of-State, Type 2)

 NLF: AEL grantees must be aware that: